Convergence analysis of BDDC preconditioners for composite DG discretizations of the cardiac cell-by-cell model: Introduction

 In this paper, we consider DG discretizations \cite{cockburn2012discontinuous} of cell-by-cell models in order to approximate the discontinuous nature of cellular aggregates and the associated electrical potentials.
 Arbitrary discretizations can be considered for each cell (or subdomain), allowing us to consider conforming standard finite element discretizations in each cell, while the global solution is allowed to be discontinuous across the cells.
+Other recent works focus on boundary elements methods, we refer to \cite{pezzuto2022, desouza2023boundary} and references therein.